-- b.
+- a.
+Candidates for the Director or representative positions shall be nominated pursuant to a nomination formAppendix A signed by at least twenty-five (25) members and submitted to the CRO. - b.
 To the extent possible, candidates will be notified if their nomination form is deficient or incomplete to permit re-submission before the nomination deadline. - c.
 It is the responsibility of the candidate to submit a bona fide nomination form.